 Chad: the central figure of black pill lore.
-He is thought to delight in an endless parade of sexual escapades by virtue of his genetic superiority.
+He is thought to revel in an endless parade of sexual escapades by virtue of his genetic superiority.
 The features which receive the lion’s share of attention from black pillers are facial attractiveness and height.
 These are thought to be the main determinants of men’s sexual and romantic success, the only real dispute is over the relative importance of each.
-Today we will be investigating height and its association with men’s sexual partner count.
-Are tall men the ‘slayers’ (highly promiscuous men) which black pillers make them out to be?

-In the table below, very short for men was categorized as 5'2-5'4, short 5'5-5'7, average 5'8-5'10, tall 5'11-6'1, very tall 6'2-6'4, and extremely tall 6'5+.
 A rule of thumb based on Cohen’s suggestion is that a d value of 0.2 represents a small effect size.
-The difference between very short and tall men was d = -.22, so barely qualifying.
+The difference between very short and tall men was d = –.22, so barely qualifying.

-For the following meta-analysis, I drew on three nationally representative US surveys: The General Social Survey, National Health and Nutrition Examination Survey, and the National Survey of Family Growth.
+For the following meta-analysis, I drew on three nationally representative US surveys:

 The pooled random effects estimate: .04.
 This would mean height explains well under 1% of the variance in men’s lifetime sex partners.

-While it’s not always a good idea to mix bivariate (just two variables) and partial effects (i.e. the regression coefficients from Frederick & Jenkins and Seffrin & Ingulli) in a meta-analysis, I ran a regression on the NSFG data controlling for age, education, ethnicity, and BMI and the effect of height didn’t significantly differ.
+While it’s not always a good idea to mix bivariate (just two variables) and partial effects (e.g. the regression coefficients from Frederick & Jenkins and Seffrin & Ingulli) in a meta-analysis, I ran a regression on the NSFG data controlling for age, education, ethnicity, and BMI and the effect of height didn’t significantly differ.

-Now let’s look at NHANES.
-Running separate correlations produced no significant results for any groups this time (-.02-.02).
-For the following graph I set the maximum age to 50.
-Since the first survey was conduced in 1999-2000, the oldest participants will have been born around 1950.
-Therefore they will have been beginning their sexual lives at around the peak of the sexual revolution which black pillers believe was the beginning of the end for ‘sub-8’ men.
+For the following graph, I set the maximum age to 50.
+Since the first survey was conduced in 1999–2000, the oldest participants will have been born around 1950—meaning they will have entered their sexual prime during the peak of the sexual revolution, which black pillers believe was the beginning of the end for ‘sub-8’ men.

 I also ran some regressions on the NSFG surveys which had STD data available and found no effect of height on having been tested or treated for an STD in the past year: